Self-gravitating splitting thin shells: Acknowledgments

 \section{Acknowledgments}

 This work was partly supported by CONICET.
 I wish to thank Reinaldo Gleiser for inspiration, insightful ideas, and for reading the whole manuscript.
-I also thank Robert Geroch for illuminating discussions and advice, and Oscar Reula for useful discussions regarding the initial value problem for shock waves.
+I also thank Hideki Maeda for reading the manuscript, Robert Geroch for illuminating discussions and advice, and Oscar Reula for useful discussions regarding the initial value problem for shock waves.
+MR is supported by CONICET.